pele-python/pele/doc/tutorial_potential.rst

         permlist = [range(self.natoms)]
         return MinPermDistAtomicCluster(permlist=permlist, niter=10)

 We're not quite ready yet.
-The routine which searches for transition states uses a routine which walks uphill in the direction of the lowest eigenvector (the eigenvector with the lowest eigenvalue) while walking downhill in all other directions.
-We find this lowest eigenvector by looking for the direction with the largest negative curvature.
+The routine which searches for transition states (:class:`.FindTransitionState`) uses a routine which walks uphill in the direction of the lowest eigenvector (the eigenvector with the lowest eigenvalue) while walking downhill in all other directions.
+We find this lowest eigenvector by looking for the direction with the largest negative curvature with :class:`.FindLowestEigenVector`.
 This search is a lot easier and less error prone if the search space is reduced and made simpler by removing the trivial zero eigenvectors.
 These are directions in phase space which have zero eigenvalue and correspond to trivial global symmetries of the system, e.g. translational and rotational symmetry, or frozen degrees of freedom.
 In order to implement this, MySystem.get_orthogonalize_to_zero_eigenvectors() must return a function which makes a given vector orthogonal to all trivial zero eigenvectors.
-See :ref:`transition state search <ts_refinement_description>` for more information.
+See :meth:`.BaseSystem.MySystem.get_orthogonalize_to_zero_eigenvectors` and :ref:`transition state search <ts_refinement_description>` for more information.
+If your system has no zero eigenvalues, that function can just return `None`.
 For our cluster system we have 3 zero eigenvectors for translational symmetries and 3 zero eigenvectors for rotational symmetries.
-The routine which takes care of this is called `orthogopt`
+The routine which takes care of this is called :func:`.orthogopt`
 ::

   from pele.transition_states import orthogopt